-The full form of MPS is Marginal Propensity to Save.
-The Marginal Propensity to Save (MPS) holds significant importance in economics as it quantifies the portion of additional income that individuals or households choose to save rather than spend.
+The Full Form of MPS is Marginal Propensity to Save.
+The MPS holds significant importance in economics as it quantifies the portion of additional income that individuals or households choose to save rather than spend.
+The MPS represents the proportion of additional savings to additional income.
+It maintains a consistently positive value due to the positive correlation between savings and income.
+Furthermore, this concept plays a critical role in comprehending consumer behaviour, fiscal policies, and the overall stability of the economy.

 The calculation of MPS involves dividing the change in savings by the change in income.
 Mathematically, MPS is represented as: